Skip to main content

 buildCommands:

-- echo "building for $STAGE_API_URL" # shell reads the OS env var
+- echo "building for $API_URL" # shell reads the OS env var

-- VITE_API_URL=$STAGE_API_URL npm run build # or pass it forward by shell prefix
+- VITE_API_URL=$API_URL npm run build # or pass it forward by shell prefix

-In build.envVariables YAML (to compose a derived var that the bundler consumes) reference the project var directly without prefix:
+In build.envVariables / run.envVariables YAML (to forward a project var under a framework-conventional name) reference it directly without prefix:

 build: